 Matt Stephens takes a hard fought win at Barry Roubaix!
 The atrocious weather made for an absolutely draining day on the…

-Although the focus of the gravel world is not in Kansas anymore, you can click your heels together three times and click on the links below to go back to our other 2017 Dirty Kanza interviews:
+Although the focus of the gravel world is not in Kansas anymore, you can click your heels together three times and click on the links below to go back to our other 2017 Dirty Kanza conversations: